Sanchayan-Bhowal/sanchayan-bhowal.github.io/content/teaching/_index.md

 1. <kbd>Jan - Apr 2025</kbd> : [Entropy and Markov Chains](https://sites.google.com/view/entropymc/home?authuser=0)

     As part of this seminar, we recalled the basics of mixing times from Salez's notes.
 We tried to understand the work of Chen and Eldan on Localization schemes.
-Currently, we are reading the paper by Caputo and Salez on Entropy factorization.
+Finally, we concluded by reading the paper by Caputo and Salez on Entropy factorization.

 2. <kbd>Mar - Apr 2024</kbd> : Riemann Surfaces